 Snow College is a public community college and is part of the Utah System of Higher Education.
 Snow offers certificates, associate degrees, and bachelor’s degrees in software engineering and commercial music.
 It enrolls around 5,500 students each academic year.
 Many graduates have gone on to play for major sports teams and entered into politics.
 The school features eight varsity teams.

 8. Southern Utah University

-The Department of Nursing at Southern Utah University prepares students to work as a licensed nurses and successfully enter graduate school.
+The Department of Nursing at Southern Utah University prepares students to work as licensed nurses and successfully enter graduate school.
 The program focuses on providing a sound learning experience with an emphasis on cultural sensitivity.
 Students learn how to engage their critical thinking skills, problem-solving abilities and make ethical decisions when working with patients.
 The school offers state-of-the-art health care equipment for students to learn on and varied clinical practicum opportunities for a broad educational experience.
-Southern Utah offers a LPN to BSN, Online RN to BSN, and a HP (Health Professional) to BSN degree.
+Southern Utah offers an LPN to BSN, Online RN to BSN, and an HP (Health Professional) to BSN degree.
 The BSN at Southern Utah University is accredited by the Commission on Collegiate Nursing Education.

 Programs: LPN to BSN, Online RN to BSN, HP (Health Professional) to BSN

 The nursing program at Utah Valley University features a BSN program that prepares students to advance their careers in nursing and eventual entry into graduate nursing programs.
 The BSN program requires students to complete an ASN degree before entry or be licensed RN.
 In addition, students must complete 30 credit hours of residency at UVU.
 Upon graduation, students will be able to practice nursing in most types of health care settings.